uggla/planetoid/README.md

 * Windows system
 ```
-No dependencies are required for windows
+No dependencies are required for Windows or MacOS
 ```

 3. Go to the client directory and run the native client